marvinbuss/LakeDatabaseConverter/docs/DataModelDrivenFramework.md

 Checking in the Lake Database definitions into git will allow tracking of changes and will also allow to identify potential issues when updating to a newer model version in a downstream Synapse workspace.
 Using different name suffixes to realize versioning will also allow to use multiple versions of a Lake Database side by side.

-**Changes between versions should be documented by model owners, so that Data Engineers can consume change logs and identify potential issues when upgrading.** This should be done inside a wiki or within a README file inside the Lake Database repository.
+**Changes between versions should be documented by model owners, so that Data Engineers can consume changelogs and identify potential issues when upgrading.** This should be done inside a wiki or within a README file inside the Lake Database repository.

 Inside the repository, it is advised to use the following folder structure for Lake Database definitions:
 {Domain}/{ModelName}/{Version}/database/{databaseName}/{tables}/…
                                                       /{relationships}/…

 Outdated and deprecated Lake Database models should be removed over time from the common Lake Database repository.
 If users want to upgrade to a newer Lake Database version, access and rollout should be requested through the Power Platform application existing in the customer environment.